nikandt/cansat-next/docs/Intro/lesson7.md

 :::tip[Exercise]

-Flash the code snippet below to the groundstation board.
+Flash the code snippet below to the ground station board.
 What happens at the satellite side?
 Can you change the satellite program such that it only reacts by turning the LED on when receiving `LED ON` and off with `LED OFF`, and otherwise just prints the text.

 ```Cpp title="Ground station sending messages"
 #include "CanSatNeXT.h"